tbeets/nats-helm-subpackaged/README.md

 ### values.yaml

-Note the namespace nesting in `values.yaml` (an additioinal `nats:` indention) that reflects subpackage.
+Note the namespace nesting in `values.yaml` (an additional `nats:` indention) that reflects subpackage.

 ## This chart